As with the previous chapter, this chapter is for senior executives of a large enterprise facing generative and digital transformation.

 The Investment Case

 If you are absolutely committed to lead your company to become a digital-at-the-center, fit systems enterprise, then you are embarking on a multi-year journey.
 You will make a series of investments, some of which may have rapid payback but most of which won’t.
-If you follow the path laid out in Chapter 12, investments might play out over roughly a six year period, looking something like this:
+Drawing from experiences of companies such as the New York Times, Walmart, Starbucks and General Motors, key transformational investments might play out over a five to ten year period.
+As the previous chapter noted, such investments might play out like this:

 - Phase 0: Consulting projects (small investment, one year)

-- Phase 1: Initial digital infrastructure projects, first customer experience digital leverage projects (mid-to-large investment, one year)
+- Phase 1: Initial digital infrastructure projects, first innovation experiments (mid-to-large investment, one year)

-- Phase 2: Multiple investments made in internal innovation experiments, rising investments in digital infrastructure, rising investments in bringing digital leverage to existing product customer experience and investments to increase operational efficiency (large investment, two years)
+- Phase 2: Multiple investments in innovation experiments, rising investments in digital infrastructure, rising investments in bringing digital leverage to existing product customer experience and investments to increase operational resiliency, scalability and efficiency (large investment, two years)

 - Phase 3: All Phase 2 investments grow, plus a large acquisition (very large investment, one year)

-- Phase 4: Follow-on investments are made to accelerate digital transformation, continuously improve the customer experience, build out data infrastructure, shore up the acquired entity, drive operational efficiency and support new product development (large investment one year)
+- Phase 4: Follow-on investments to accelerate digital transformation; continuously improve the customer experience; build out data infrastructure; strengthen and scale the acquired entity; drive operational resiliency, scalability and efficiency and support new product development (large investment one year)

-- Phase 5: Ongoing investments in infrastructure, customer experience, new product development and acquisitions (steady state investment)
+- Phase 5: Ongoing investments in infrastructure, customer experience, new product development and acquisitions (steady state investments, ongoing)

-During the transformation period you may have the opportunity to take costs out.
+During the transformation period you may still have opportunity to take costs out.
 If business units are operating at a loss and don’t show promise, you can shut them down.
 Or perhaps some efficiency moves remain available to you.
-But the case for these investments will not be made on cost savings alone.
+But it is likely the case for these investments will not be made on cost savings alone.
 In fact, cost savings is likely to only be a small portion of the overall investment case.

-Digital and generative transformation investments don’t fit well into traditional investment assessment methods, such as ROI and payback time.
+Digital and generative transformation investments don’t fit well into traditional investment assessment frameworks, such as ROI and payback time.
 Decision filters such as these work on the premise that the enterprise is a going concern, and that a “no investment” scenario is viable.
-The reality is that for many companies that are behind the curve, the decision not to make digital and generative transformation investments would inevitably lead to the breakup and sale of the enterprise.
-So the real comparison is between the breakup value of the enterprise now, versus the enterprise’s value six years from now when the digital and generative transformation of the enterprise has been achieved.
+The reality is that for many companies behind the curve, the decision not to make digital and generative transformation investments would inevitably lead to the breakup and sale of the enterprise.
+So the real comparison is between the breakup value of the enterprise now, versus the enterprise’s value six years from now when the generative and digital transformations of the enterprise has been accomplished.
 This estimated difference can be calculated, with discounts applied to adjust for risk and net present value.
 This will give you the collective ROI of all anticipated digital and generative transformation investments.

 Of course, the individual projects will each need a business case.